 Heartworm Preventative & Testing

-Monthly HWP should begin between 8 & 12 weeks of age and continued for life.
-Heartworms are transmitted by mosquito bites and so outdoor cats and all dogs are at highest risk, but even indoor only cats have been diagnosed with heartworm disease.
+Monthly HWP should begin between 8 & 12 weeks of age and continue for life.
+Heartworms are transmitted by mosquito bites and outdoor cats and all dogs are at highest risk, but even indoor only cats have been diagnosed with heartworm disease.

 There are several good HWP products available for both cats and dogs.
 To prevent heartworm disease and to also control intestinal parasites, we generally recommend Trifexis or Sentinel/Sentinel Spectrum for dogs and Advantage Multi for cats.

 Testing: Dogs need to be tested for heartworms before beginning preventative and have an annual heartworm blood test for life.
 Dogs who begin HWP when they are older than 4 months of age will also need a follow up test a few months after beginning preventative.